 Rakhi is the celebration of the pure and sacred bond of brother and sister.
 Rakhi is the symbol of the bond of protection.
-Rakhi brings the joy, happiness, and security in a person’s life as well in society.
+Rakhi brings joy, happiness, and security in a person’s life as well in society.
 Let’s get some adorable facts about Rakhi celebration in India.

 The thread of Rakhi is said to the stronger than the iron chains as it binds the best and beautiful relations of love and trust between brother and sister.
-It has its own social significance that, it enhances the society to get forwarded with harmony and complete understanding with each other.
+It has its social significance that, it enhances the society to get forwarded with harmony and complete understanding with each other.

 About the month before the Rakhi, we can see the colorful Rakhi and Rakhi gifts in the market.
 Ladies shop for Rakhi and Rakhi gifts early.
 They shop for new clothes and beautiful rakhi gifts for their sisters and brothers who are far from each other.

-India is one of the unique countries in the world with varied culture and traditions.
-Culture and tradition of India is one thing that makes this country one of the beautiful countries in the world.
+India is one of the unique countries in the world with varied cultures and traditions.
+The culture and tradition of India is one thing that makes this country one of the beautiful countries in the world.

 Therefore, the words Raksha Bandhan is figuratively a bond that keeps the promise to protect or to safeguard.
-It is a promise to defense the relation of people who tie this thread on each other.
+It is a promise to defend the relation of people who tie this thread on each other.
 It’s no compulsion that only brother and sisters need to tie Rakhi on each other’s wrist.

 Even if you are not related by blood but still choose to tie Rakhi on someone’s wrist, you are bound to protect one another.
 However, mainly this festival is celebrated by siblings or brothers and sisters.

 For example, people from Hilly regions of Nepal refer to it by the Janai Purnima, while Teria residents know it by Rakhi.
 Similarly, this festival is referred to as Rakhi by North Indians while in other parts, people know it with the name Raksha Bandhan.

 In different regions or among different people, the way of celebrations of Rakhi differs because the implications and significance of the festival vary as per the area and spiritual faith that one person belongs to.
-Different significance has made the festival much more inclusive among people from different region and belongings.
+Different significance has made the festival much more inclusive among people from different regions and belongings.

-Whatever it is famous as, be it Rakhi, Raksha Bandhan or Janai Purnima, the sentiment behind this is all the same.
+Whatever it is famous as, be it Rakhi, Raksha Bandhan, or Janai Purnima, the sentiment behind this is all the same.
 However, it is celebrated with lots of joy and happiness by all the people as it is one of the holiest festivals among all the Hindus all around the world.

 The festival of Raksha Bandhan is as old as the Human civilization and people worship this festival with equal respect and emotions.
 Rendering to Hindu Mythology, Rakhi signifies fraternity and harmony.

 The feeling behind tying this thread is that of accountability and admiration.
 While sisters tie a holy thread on the wrist of her brother, on the other hand, brother makes an appeal to god for the happiness and good health of his sister.